 Dry hair, split ends, frizzy tresses?
-If any or all of these sound familiar, you likely have some damaged locks on your hands.
-While damaged hair comes in varying degrees, it’s important to nip it in the bud before it splits further and further up the hair shaft, meaning most hairstylists would recommend scheduling a trim in the near future.
-However, if you’re looking to rehab your tresses without making a trip to the salon, we reached out to celebrity hairstylist and creative director of ATMA beauty, Sheenon Olson, and Laura Polko, Aussie's celebrity hairstylist, for their favorite at-home hair repair products.
+If any or all of these sound familiar, you likely have some damaged locks.
+While the damage comes in varying degrees, it’s important to nip it in the bud before it splits further and further up the hair shaft, meaning most hairstylists would recommend scheduling a trim in the near future.
+However, if you’re looking to rehab your tresses without making a trip to the salon, we've got the scoop on the best serums, leave-in conditioners, and de-frizzers for you.

-Those with curly or natural locks, give SheaMoisture Tahitian Noni & Monoi Smooth & Repair Conditioning Shampoo ($11) a try, as it breathes life into dry and/or frizzy tresses.
-As for those of you with thin fragile locks, Kiehl's Damage Repairing & Rehydrating Shampoo ($20) douses hair with moisture without diminishing volume.
+Those with curly or natural locks can give SheaMoisture Manuka Honey & Yogurt Hydrate + Repair Protein Shampoo ($9) a try, as it breathes life into dry and/or frizzy tresses.
+For people with thin, fragile locks, Kiehl's Damage Repairing & Rehydrating Shampoo ($20) douses hair with moisture without diminishing volume.